auth0/docs/articles/connections/calling-an-external-idp-api.md

 This will create a new client and grant **all scopes of the Management API**.
 This means that the tokens generated for this client will be able to access **all Management API endpoints**.

 ::: panel Can't see the button?
 If you don't see this button, it means that you have at least one authorized client already.
-In this case you can either update the scopes of an existing client and use that or create a new one, following these steps:
+In this case you can either update the scopes of an existing client and use that, or create a new one following these steps:
 1. Go to [Dashboard > Clients](${manage_url}/#/clients)
 2. Click **+ Create Client**, select **Non Interactive Clients** and click **Create**
 3. At the **Select an API** dropdown select `Auth0 Management API`